smealum/butthax/README.md

 I don't really expect anyone to actually build this, but if for some reason you do, follow these steps:

-1. Get [armips](https://github.com/Kingcom/armips/releases) (I used version 0.10.0) and have it in your path
+1. Get [armips](https://github.com/Kingcom/armips/releases) (I used version 0.10.0) and have it in your PATH
 2. Install [devkitARM](https://devkitpro.org/wiki/Getting_Started)
 3. Get the buttplug's SoftDevice from Nordic ([s132_nrf52_1.0.0-3.alpha_softdevice.hex](https://www.nordicsemi.com/Software-and-Tools/Software/S132/Download#infotabs)) and place it in the inputbin directory (or dump it from your own plug)
 4. Dump your buttplug's application firmware through SWD (for example with j-link command "savebin hushfw.bin, 1f000, 4B30") and place it as hushfw.bin in the inputbin directory
-5. Run build.bat - it should generate exploitfw.zip which you should be able to flash through the Nordic Toolbox app and flash to your plug using the "DFU;" serial command
+5. Run build.bat - it should generate exploitfw.zip.
+You can then use the Nordic Toolbox app to enable DFU mode on the target buttplug using the "DFU;" serial command and then flash the custom firmware you just built through the app's DFU functionality

 NOTE: if anything goes wrong building this you could totally end up bricking your toy, or worse.
 So please be sure to 100% know what you're doing and don't blame me if it does mess up.